hosenmatz/PLUS/README.md

 based on OTTO firmware v9

-the PCB is a single sided PCB to be milled by a cnc with only THD-parts
+the PCB is a single sided PCB to be milled by a cnc with only THD-parts (CADSoft Eagle)

 the serial connection is commented out because Bluetooth module is using the RX/TX Pins - means no controlling by wire